FahmidulHaquee/AMI-Data-Cleaning/README.md

 - Can this process be improved?
 - Can it be integrated with an end use model for an “all-in-one” model?

 Furthermore, new infrastructure in the form of Advance Metering is being installed in several districts giving access to very granular water data (up to readings every 15 mins) at the end use.
-This poses
+This poses the following question:

 - How can AMI data be best used?